mia-platform/console-mcp-server/docs/30_examples.md

 ```txt
 Implement chaos testing in the DEV environment for project {projectName} to verify system resilience when services fail
 ```

-### Example of conversations

-You may start with a prompt and tham within the context continue the conversations.
-Some examples

 ```txt
 Create the project Demo Projects in my preferred tenant using all defaults